-Tags offer a flexible way to organize contacts and can be used in automation triggers and as conditions in conditional content (Plus, Professional, and Enterprise plans).
+Tags offer a flexible way to organize contacts and can be used in automation triggers and as conditions in conditional content (Available on Marketing Plus, Professional, and Enterprise).
 They are meant to represent temporary data and are very easy to apply to contacts.
 For example, tags can be added to contacts manually or by automations, forms, link clicks, integrations, and API calls.

 Because tags are easy to create, you may end up with too many tags or a disorganized tagging system.
 However, following these best practices can help you avoid what could be a confusing or even frustrating situation.